kermitt2/Pub2TEI/Readme.md

   --consolidate_references
-                        use GROBID for consolidation of the bibliographical references --segment_sentences   segment sentences in the text content of the document with additional <s> elements --generate_ids        Generate idenfifier for each text item --grobid_refine       use Grobid to structure/enhance raw fields: affiliations, references, person, dates --force               force re-processing pdf input files when tei output files already exist --verbose             print information about processed files in the console
+                        use GROBID for consolidation of the bibliographical references --segment_sentences   segment sentences in the text content of the document with additional <s> elements --generate_ids        Generate identifier for each text item --grobid_refine       use Grobid to structure/enhance raw fields: affiliations, references, person, dates --force               force re-processing pdf input files when tei output files already exist --verbose             print information about processed files in the console